shizzywang/_cv/public/cv.md

 - Designed and coded marketing emails, managed CRM data, and optimized campaign performance.
 - Created digital ads and website banners, applying brand consistency and visual design principles.
+- First introduced to a/b testing and configuring pixels to generate sales
 - Secured the role after creating a spec campaign for Aldi pitched to McCann, which led to a referral from a managing partner to BuyAssociation’s leadership.
   - [Aldi Ad](https://youtu.be/C2WVeX1PWAY?si=PZc7HUUNyCrBAZNQ)